becomingadarsha/CProgrammingNotes/FAQ.md

 Now argc will equal two.  argv[ 0 ] will hold "show_args" and argv[ 1 ] will hold "John".  argv[ 1 ][ 2 ] will hold 'h'.

+8. How can I get the compiler to store my variable in a register in the CPU?

+You can define an int as: register int count;
+This is a reserved keyword that tells the compiler to try to use a register when using the variable 'count'.

+It does not guarantee that the variable will use a register, but it can increase the likelihood.
+Good compilers should optimize the output code that they produce to do things like this anyway.

 ## Another-C-FAQ

    [C-FAQ](http://c-faq.com/questions.html)